Josh Thomson: Mixed martial arts career

-Thomson started out very strongly in his MMA career winning his first two professional bouts, before going to a no contest with Norifumi Yamamoto.
-Thomson would then go on to win his next three fights, including a win over former WEC Lightweight Champion Rob McCullough.
+Thomson's professional MMA career began with two wins by knockout and submission, respectively.
+His third fight ended in a no contest against Norifumi Yamamoto.
+Thomson went on to win his next three fights, including a win over former WEC Lightweight Champion Rob McCullough before debuting in the UFC.

 Ultimate Fighting Championship

 Thomson made his debut in the UFC at UFC 44 defeating Gerald Strebendt by knockout in the first round.
 He would then pick up a decision victory over Hermes Franca in an incredible fight at UFC 46, before falling victim in his next fight to a highlight reel knockout finish at the hands of Yves Edwards.